jwmullan/openiti.github.io/conversion_script/readMe.md

 2. Click 'New Pull Request'
 3. Fill out the Pull Request as follows and click 'Create Pull request':
    ![image](https://github.com/mabarber92/openiti.github.io/assets/46000359/6a955e70-5ea6-4b66-bdae-68982d92de01)
-5. It should say 'Ready to Merge'
+5. It should say 'Merging can be performed automatically'
    ![image](https://github.com/mabarber92/openiti.github.io/assets/46000359/1504fd3f-1033-45ed-8ec8-37035ed9b4ee)
 7. Click 'Merge' to Merge your changes onto the main OpenITI website
 8. Wait a few minutes and check the main OpenITI website to see that your changes have taken effect